CONGRATULATIONS ON YOUR NEW HOUSE!

 Notify all the right people about your change in address.
 Companies to notify include your bank, insurance providers, work, and the DMV.
 You can also easily forward your mail through USPS for a short period of time.

 You have officially made the move.
 There is so much to do.
-But, where to start?
-Here is a move-in checklist to get you started.
+But where to start?
+Here is a new home checklist to get you started.

 One of the first things you need to help you unpack is sustenance.
 Stock your fridge and freezer with easily accessible snacks and drinks.
 Think bottled water, eggs, sandwich fixins, and frozen casseroles.